 For most of us, one option (training either by distance or time) will seem inherently easier than the other.
-Some runners prefer to train by distance, running 400m repeats, 1K intervals, a 5K tempo or a 30K long run.
+Some runners prefer to train by distance.
+For example, they will run something like 400m repeats, 1K intervals, a 5K tempo or a 30K long run.
 Others train by time, completing two-minute repeats, five-minute intervals, a 30-minute tempo or running long for two and a half hours.
-Physiologically, both types of training produce almost identical adaptations as they stress the same energy systems in the exact same way and lead to the same adaptations and improvements.
+Physiologically, both types of training produce almost identical adaptations as they stress the same energy systems in the exact same way.
+They will also lead to the same adaptations and improvements.
 Both will make you fitter and faster.

 article continues after advertisement

 If you think about it, how far is five minutes of running?
 You may have some idea but this can only be imagined.
-You can’t really see the finish until you reach it.
-As a result, you may find yourself constantly checking your watch to see if/when time is up.
-On the other hand, you kind of know exactly how far 1K is and depending on where you start, you know exactly when it will finish.
-That is to say, 1K or any pre-determined distance is an observable phenomenon and therefore requires less mental muscle to figure out when it’s over.
+You can’t really see the end point until you reach it.
+As a result, you may find yourself constantly checking your watch to see when time is up.
+On the other hand, if you’re running one kilometre, it’s easy to figure out exactly where the finish is.
+That is to say, one kilometre or any pre-determined distance is easy to mark.
+Therefore it requires less mental muscle to figure out when it’s over.

 RELATED: Mental tricks to ace your training

 You should however aim to include a variety of both types of training into your routine and should experiment to see which type works best for you.
-Running by distance may seem easier but going by time is probably better for building mental toughness and therefore has an important place in training.
+Running by distance may seem mentally easier and is good for quality sessions whereas going by time is probably better for building mental toughness and running relaxed.
+That means that is has an important place in training as well.